 Maryland has recognized same-sex marriages since January 1, 2013, and has honored same-sex marriages performed in other jurisdictions since 2010.
 Even before same-sex marriages could be performed in Maryland, the state’s highest court ruled that same-sex couples legally married in another state could divorce in Maryland.

 But to obtain a divorce in Maryland, you have to meet the state’s residency requirements.
 And the fact that many states still fail to recognize same-sex marriages has led many LGBT couples to marry in states other than those in which they regularly reside.
 That can create complications with state residency requirements when same-sex spouses decide to divorce.
-The family law attorneys at Haspel, McLeod & Drawbaugh, P.C. are dedicated to meeting the legal needs of LGBT couples.
+The family law attorneys at Haspel & McLeod, P.C. are dedicated to meeting the legal needs of LGBT couples.

 To file for divorce in Maryland, at least one spouse must be physically living in Maryland.
 How long a party must have lived in Maryland before filing a divorce complaint depends on where the grounds for the divorce occurred.
 If the grounds for divorce occurred in Maryland, you need only to be living in the state at the time you file for divorce.
-But if the grounds for divorce occurred outside Maryland, at least one of the spouses must have lived in Maryland for at least a full year before the filing of the divorce complaint.
+But if the grounds for divorce occurred outside Maryland, at least one of the spouses must have lived in Maryland for at least six (6) months before the filing of the divorce complaint.

 Maryland offers fault-based and no-fault divorces.
 The primary difference is that a no-fault divorce requires a 12-month separation before divorce, while a fault-based divorce does not.
 For a fault-based divorce, you must have one or more grounds, which include: